New World Liberation Front

-The New World Liberation Front (NWLF) was a left-wing terrorist group active in Northern California in the United States in the mid to late 1970s.
+The New World Liberation Front (NWLF) was a name used by several far-left groups in the 1970s.
+In its first incarnation in 1970, it was intended as a broader group that would work with the Black Panther Party and would include white and other non-Black American radicals.
+The term re-emerged in the 1974, being used as a collective pseudonym shared by multiple otherwise-unconnected small left-wing terrorist groups and lone wolf individuals active mainly in Northern California.
+The majority of bombings carried out under the name NWLF is thought to have been carried out by two individuals based in the Santa Cruz, California area.
 The history Days of Rage by Bryan Burrough described NWLF as one of the "great mysteries of the underground era" and found that it was credited with twice as many bombings as the next-most prolific group, the Weather Underground.

 Initially believed to be a cover for the Symbionese Liberation Army, the NWLF bombings continued long after the breakup of the SLA.
-Among their attacks was an attempted bombing of California politician Dianne Feinstein's house.
-(Feinstein's housekeeper and her teenage daughter discovered the incorrectly armed bomb in a flower box hanging on the exterior of the house.)
+Adding to this perception was the fact that several communiques from the SLA announced that they were now the "Jonathan Jackson/Sam Melville Unit of the New World Liberation Front".

 The group claimed responsibility for bomb attacks on Hearst Castle, a Coors brewery, and the office of the South African consul in San Francisco.
 Their most common target was Pacific Gas and Electric utility towers.
 These attacks were followed with regular communiques that "demanded free utilities for the poor and elderly."
 In addition to bombing power facilities, the New World Liberation Front is believed to be responsible for sending bombs packaged in See's Candies boxes to two San Francisco Supervisors.
 Described as having a style similar to the Weather Underground, in 1975 alone they were believed to be responsible for at least 22 bombings, but they were active for the better portion of the 1970s.
+Among their attacks was an attempted bombing of California politician Dianne Feinstein's house.
+(Feinstein's housekeeper and her teenage daughter discovered the incorrectly armed bomb in a flower box hanging on the exterior of the house.)